-public void setShort(int offset, short value) throws OffsetOutOfBoundsException offset of short in the memory region.
+'''

+Signature

+public void

+setShort(int offset,

+short value)

+throws OffsetOutOfBoundsException

+'''

-Set the value of the n^{th} element referenced by this instance, where n is offset and the address is base address + offset size of Short.
+Set the value of the \mathbf{n}^{th} element referenced by this instance, where n is offset and the address is base address + offset size of Short.
 This operation must be atomic with respect to all other raw memory accesses to the address.
 When an exception is thrown, no data is transferred.